Akpabio, Abbas, Wike, 37 Others to Receive NEAPS 2024 Awards

 Bennett Oghifo

-The President of the Senate, Godswill Akpabio; the Speaker, House of Representatives, Taajudeen Abbas; and the Minister of the Federal Capital Territory, Nyesom Wike, are on the list of 40 eminent Nigerians that will receive the 2024 Nigerian Excellence Awards in Public Service (NEAPS) at a ceremony scheduled for Abuja Saturday July 6.
+The President of the Senate, Senator Godswill Akpabio; the Speaker, House of Representatives, Rt.
+Hon.
+Taajudeen Abbas and the Minister of the Federal Capital Territory, Nyesom Wike, are on the list of 40 eminent Nigerians that will receive the 2024 Nigerian Excellence Awards in Public Service (NEAPS) at a ceremony scheduled for Abuja today.

 The NEAPS 2024 is a collaboration involving a private firm, The Best Strategic PR (TBS), and the Office of the Secretary to the Government of the Federation (OSGF).